| By John C

 Behemoths: but now I knew the place I sought lay

+in the direction the giant creatures faced.
 The gray light faded, and I walked in darkness

 for thirty-five hours.
 A briefer flare of gray